eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignsignatureApi.md

 <a id="ezsignsignaturedeleteobjectv1"></a>
 # **EzsignsignatureDeleteObjectV1**
-> CommonResponse EzsignsignatureDeleteObjectV1 (int pkiEzsignsignatureID)
+> EzsignsignatureDeleteObjectV1Response EzsignsignatureDeleteObjectV1 (int pkiEzsignsignatureID)

 Delete an existing Ezsignsignature